 Do you read and reply to the reviews and comments of your readers?

 Read?
 Hell yes.
 There is this dumb notion in the writing world that authors should never read comments and reviews.
 I think this is incredibly bad advice because even the most scathing reviews are opportunities to improve your writing.
 Granted, there will always be jerks who offer nothing constructive, but bad reviews with good points are extremely valuable.
 I have even re-edited published material based on them.
 And of course, good reviews are fabulous pick-me-ups.

 Reply?
-Hell no. Authors should never, ever, ever, ever, EVER reply to reviews.
+Hell no. Authors should never, ever, ever, EVER reply to reviews.
 Readers are entitled to their opinions about your story, even if they didn’t understand it, hated something completely irrelevant, or just flat out didn’t like your face.
 It’s not your job to convince them otherwise and replying to them can open a devastating can of worms.
-There are numerous horror stories of authors responding to reviews and tanking their reputations as a result.
+There are numerous horror stories of authors responding to reviews and tanking their reputations in the process.

-That said, I would like to encourage all readers to post ratings and reviews for the books they enjoy (on Amazon especially).
-They don’t have to be long, just a sentence or two would suffice.
-Reviews are invaluable to indie authors.
-Ratings even more so, as they are the currency by which authors gain visibility.
-In fact, most promo services will not accept books that have not reached a certain ratings threshold, so they are absolutely critical to writers getting noticed.
+I would also like to encourage readers to post ratings and reviews for the books that they enjoy (on Amazon especially).
+They do not have to be long, a sentence or two would suffice.
+Ratings and reviews are invaluable to indie authors, as they are the currency by which we gain visibility.
+In fact, most promotion services will not accept books that haven’t reached a certain ratings threshold, so they are absolutely critical to writers getting noticed.

 Do you like traveling or do you prefer staying indoors?

 Yes to both.
 I have an inherent wanderlust that constantly goads me into visiting new places.
 But once I scratch that itch, I just want to stay home and enjoy the silence.
 My life is one big repeating cycle of “neat-retreat” where I visit a really cool place, then hide inside for months while hissing at the sunlight.